ascendantsocratic/ascendantsocratic.github.io/articles/attraction.md

 Women's sex role ideology, but not men's, is negatively related to marital happiness and stability, with nontraditional women being less happy and more likely to be separated or divorced [(Lueptow et al., 1989)](https://journals.sagepub.com/doi/10.1177/019251389010003005).

+## Criminality

+Typical perpetrators of mass killings are low- or mid-status men with relatively low educational attainment and in a history of relationship problems.
+The trigger in most cases of these is a status loss or threat.
+This suggests that autogenic murderous rampages, although clearly psychopathological, may be rooted in a biological male desire to defend status [(Harrison & Bowers, 2010)](https://www.researchgate.net/publication/233146324_Autogenic_massacre_as_a_maladaptive_response_to_status_threat).

 </div>